Poland arrests Chinese businessman, Pole on spying charges

-WARSAW, Poland (AP) — An official says Poland’s Internal Security Agency has arrested a Chinese businessman and a Pole on suspicion of espionage.
+WARSAW, Poland (AP) — Poland’s Internal Security Agency has arrested a Chinese businessman and a Pole on suspicion of espionage, officials said on Friday.

-Maciej Wasik, deputy head of Poland’s special services, said Friday that the operation that resulted in the arrest of the two suspects had been underway for a long time and was planned with care.
+The operation that resulted in the arrest of the two suspects had been underway for a long time and was planned with care, said Maciej Wasik, deputy head of Poland’s special services.

 Wasik said that the Chinese suspect was a businessman working for a major electronics corporation and that the Pole was “known in circles associated with cyber-business affairs.”

-He said “both carried out espionage activities against Poland.”
+He said “both carried out espionage activities against Poland,” but did not identify them.

 Most Read Business Stories